PharmGKB/PharmCAT/README.md

 PharmCAT is available for general use, but it is still under _active development_.
 New features, data updates, and bug fixes will be released.
 Watch this repo or check the [releases](../../releases) page for new releases.

-All technical requirements and documentation are available in the [wiki](../../wiki).
+All technical requirements and documentation are available on [PharmCAT.org](https://pharmcat.org).

 PharmCAT is managed at Stanford University & University of Pennsylvania (NHGRI U24HG010862)